Best-Rated DIY Tools

 Ratings Results

 DeWalt, too, earns predominantly high praise from its contented customers.
-Great 4-Star ratings for Reliability & Performance, Quality/Durability and Value for Money, plus a 3-Star rating For Ease of Use.
+Great 4-Star ratings across all our ratings categories, except for Value for Money, for which it earns a 3-Star rating.

 Editor’s Notes